UdaySagar25/scala-spark/articleFiles/csvOps3.md

 created on: 17-2-2025

-There are many instances that we make note of the time of creating a record of data.
+There are many instances where we make note of the time of creating a record of data.
 Few follow the standard notation of date and time format
 Few others follow a custom way of recording the date and time.
 To handle these kind of situations, spark has few methods which help us in correctly interpreting the date and time field.